lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

             ...
         ],
         "tags": [ "string", "string", ... ], // tags related to the profile
+        "avatar": [ // a 3D file avatar mostly in FBX and/or OBJ format, multiple file formats of an avatar can be added {
+                "hashFunction": 'keccak256(bytes)',
+                "hash": 'string',
+                "url": 'string',
+                "fileType": 'string'
+            }
+        ]
         // below each image type SHOULD have different size of the same image, so that interfaces can choose which one to load for better loading performance
         "profileImage": [ // One image in different sizes, representing the profile.
             {